estebansolo/python30/docs/08_comprehensions.md

 Almost all the comprehensions work in a similar way depending on the type of structure we need to obtain.

-- `new_list`: The variable which will contain the list
+- `new_list`: The variable which will contain the list.
-- `output`: The output of every element in the list
+- `output`: The output of every element in the list.
-- `i`: Value in the sequence
+- `i`: Value in the sequence.
-- `condition`: (optional) Comprehensions can have conditions to decide which value it will keep
+- `condition`: (optional) Comprehensions can have conditions to decide which value it will keep.

 ### Common Example